nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-slots.md

 ### Search and Collection Browsing Slots

 The screen to browse Search results and Collection contents are very similar.
-When selecting items in the search results or the collection contents, some bulk actions are displayed in a top menu bar (like [BROWSE_ACTIONS](#browse_actions)).
+When selecting items in the search results or the collection contents, some bulk actions are displayed in a top menu bar (like [RESULTS_SELECTION_ACTIONS](#results_selection_actions)).
 These actions can be extended with the following slots.

 #### COLLECTION_ACTIONS{{> anchor 'collection_actions'}}